The California Prison and Parole Law Handbook

 Columbia Jailhouse Lawyer's Manual

-For incarcerated persons, the 12th Edition of the main JLM is $30; supplements range from $15-25 by state.
+For incarcerated persons, the 13th Edition of the main JLM is $30.
+The Immigration & Consular Access Supplement is $15.
+Shipping is included in the price.
+Prices and availability may be subject to change.
 Make checks payable to "Columbia Jailhouse Lawyers' Manual."
+Expect at least 8 weeks for your order to arrive before following up.
+More information on ordering at https://jlm.law.columbia.edu/order-the-jlm.
 For non-prisoners, the main JLM is $140 and supplements range from $50-100.

 Wisconsin Books to Prisoners Project